 This course provides an overview of stress and coping theory as it has developed in the research literature in the last century.
 The interrelationships between stress and mental illness, medical diseases, and industrial-organizational factors are discussed.
 Students develop a basic understanding of stress as it relates to trauma and post-traumatic symptomology.
 Students gain an understanding of basic stress management and coping techniques and their clinical applications.
+Students enrolled in this course may be required to share information regarding their personal life, family, or relationships.
 Prerequisite: PSYC 110